-In 1890 there were only 7 households living in this island.
-In 1990’s, the island became a famous to locals and tourists as a dive destination in Cebu.
-Aside from being a dive site, the island was also known for its white sand beaches and beautiful corals. among the famous dive sites that are located in the area are the Gato Island, Monad Shoal, and Kemod Shoal.
+In 1890 there were only 7 households living on this island.
+In the 1990’s, the island became famous to locals and tourists due to its beautiful dive spots and the big fish.
+Other attractions are the uniqueness of its white sand beaches and beautiful corals.
+A famous dive site that are located in the area are Gato Island, Monad Shoal, and Kemod Shoal.

 Population, Language and Area

 Malapascua’s population is increasing.
-In 2010, according to census, it had reached to 136,960.
-Population of Malapascua is mixed with local and foreign people.
+In 2010, according to the census, it had reached 136,960.
+The population of Malapascua is mixed with local and foreign people.

-The Language used in this island is Cebuano and sometimes mixed with tagalog and english since visitors and owners of the resort found in the island are mostly foreigners like Germans, French and Americans.
+The Language used on this island is Cebuano and sometimes mixed with Tagalog and English since visitors and owners of the resort found on the island are mostly foreigners.

-There are numerous resorts in the island.
-Each offers a unique way to give the best to their clients and to keep them from coming back.
+There are numerous hotels and resorts on the island.
+Each offers a unique way to serve their guest and to keep them from coming back.

-Diving is the main attraction in Malaspcua Island.
-This island is known all around the world to be a sighting spot for the Thresher Sharks.
+Diving is the main attraction in Malapascua Island.
+A known island in the world to be a sighting spot for the Thresher Sharks.
 The Monad Shoal serves as a cleaning station for the Thresher Sharks as they come to this spot to be cleaned by the small fishes called the “cleaning wrasse”.
-These small fishes feed from the dead skin and bacteria from the shark’s body.
-These two creatures, regardless of the difference in their sizes, benefit from each other so the bigger creature never attempted to prey on the smaller one.
+These small fishes feed on the dead skin and bacteria from the shark’s body.
+These two creatures, regardless of the difference in their sizes, benefit from each other so the bigger creature never attempted to prey on the smaller ones.

 Gato Island is another very famous Malapascua dive site.
 Gato has a great variety of creatures like sea snakes, cuttlefish, seahorses (large and pygmy), frogfish, nudibranchs, and loads of macro and good soft coral.

-Malapascua is also very well known for incredible macro diving at all its dive sites.
-You can see many types of shrimps and crabs, including harlequin shrimp, ghost shrimp and xeno crabs.
+This island is known for its incredible macro diving at all its dive sites.
+You can see many types of shrimps and crabs, including harlequin shrimp, ghost shrimp, and Xeno crabs.
 Pipefish are all around including several types of ghost pipefish.
 The night dive is spectacular, with mandarin fish mating all over the place, seahorses, bobtail squid, sea hares, and huge crabs and sea stars.
 Mimic and blue ring octopus can be seen as well as the occasional stargazer and hairy frogfish.